 You should close them immediately so the cold and wild animals don’t get in.

 Claire rubbed the back of his neck.
-“Well… That’s an interesting statement.”
+“Well… That’s an interesting take on the proverb.”

 We know my situation but what about yours?
 Worry bled through their connection.
 You should leave the capital.

 “You know I can’t do that.”
 Claire’s smile fell slightly.
 “The Xing and the Hoshi clan are still here even with everything going on.
 I just saw Mai and Kai the other day… It’ll reflect very poorly on my clan if I withdraw now.”
 He clasped his hands together and tapped his mouth as he leaned forward tensely.
 “I’m obviously not winning best brother of the year award this time.”